vitalizzare/online_marketing_abbr/telegram_bot/README.md

-This a telegram bot to search for an internet marketing abbreviations by name marketing_abbr_bot
+This is a telegram bot by name marketing_abbr_bot to search for an internet marketing abbreviations in the local base.